Kimolos is a small island in the Cycladic archipelago, famous for its laid-back atmosphere, heavenly beaches and impressive volcanic landscapes.

 - Mavrospilia: the beach is close to Ellinika and it’s one of the best locations to watch the sunset in Kimolos.

-Tip: we recommend that you get a book from the lending library of Kimolos and enjoy a relaxing day reading on the beach!
+Tip: we recommend that you get a book from the open lending library of Kimolos and enjoy a relaxing day reading on the beach!

 Beautiful rock formations at Ellinika beach